Sous-vide ("sue Veed") is French for "under vacuum."

-Achieving Maillard: the science, a searing torch, another torch that uses a specialized searing head.
-Or just use your gas grill for a couple of minutes on the highest setting.
+The science, a searing torch that can use a specialized searing head.
+Or (easy) just use your gas grill for a couple of minutes on the highest setting.
 Or a ripping hot cast iron skillet!

 I'm Ray Paseur, an occasional chef